mlopezsoto/lonefootballer/README.md

 ## Test it on AWS
 This is easy to deploy and test using your own AWS Account.
 1. Build the app using maven.
-Go to application folder and run: `>mvn clean package` This will create a zip file in your target directory.
+Go to *application* folder and run: `>mvn clean package` This will create a zip file in your target directory.
 2. Deploy to AWS.
 You will need a AWS account.
-To deploy to you aws account run:  `>cdk deploy` At the end of the deployment, you will see the URL where your app is available, i.e. LoneFootballerCdk-Stack.LoneFootballerAPIEndpointFBD628AE = https://id123456.execute-api.ap-southeast-2.amazonaws.com/dev/
+To deploy to you aws account go to folder *cdk* and run:  `>cdk deploy` At the end of the deployment, you will see the URL where your app is available, i.e. LoneFootballerCdk-Stack.LoneFootballerAPIEndpointFBD628AE = https://id123456.execute-api.ap-southeast-2.amazonaws.com/dev/

 You can get create players using `POST <url>/players`